 The Ace is someone who is ridiculously good at what they do, whatever that happens to be, and everyone knows it.
-People look up to him, envy him, are in awe of him.
-He has a reputation for doing the impossible, and may be Shrouded in Myth, as people are unable to separate his real accomplishments from unfounded rumors.
+People look up to them, envy them, and are in awe of them.
+They have a reputation for doing the impossible, and may be Shrouded in Myth, as people are unable to separate their real accomplishments from unfounded rumors.

 In a work revolving around a specific activity, any kind of Serious Business, the Ace will be the best at it.
+Other characters may refer to the Ace as "the best of the best" at this activity.
 In works lacking that sort of focus, they'll probably be extremely talented at everything.

 The Ace is rarely The Protagonist, typically acting as the living embodiment of Always Someone Better.
 They'll drive the protagonist to greater efforts either out of envy or by inspiring them.
 As such, if they're a main character, expect them to be either The Rival or The Mentor.
 If they're a minor but reoccurring character, then they'll almost certainly be Hero of Another Story.